24 Fascinating Facts About Queen Victoria Most People Don’t Know

 Queen Victoria’s gift to the White House is still in use

-What does American president Joe Biden and Queen Victoria have in common?
+What do American president Joe Biden and Queen Victoria have in common?
 A sturdy oak desk.
 In 1880, Victoria gave U.S. president, Rutherford Hayes a unique gift—a desk crafted from the timbers of a retired British ship, the H.M.S.
 Resolute.
 Since its arrival at the White House, the Resolute desk has helped many American presidents including John F. Kennedy, Bill Clinton, and Barack Obama get the job done.

 She saw many technological firsts

 The “Victorian era” may sound like ancient history, but Queen Victoria lived into the twentieth century, dying at the age of 81 in 1901.
 She was the first British monarch to travel on a train, use electric lights and a telephone.

 Put your knowledge of the past to the test with these tricky history questions.

 Some theorists suspect that Queen Victoria’s grandson was Jack the Ripper

 In 1970, a British physician named Thomas Stowell wrote an article speculating that Queen Victoria’s grandson, Prince Albert Victor, was in fact Jack the Ripper—the legendary serial killer who terrorized London and brutally murdered five women in 1888.
 Many historians have since discounted the physician’s theories, citing a lack of convincing evidence.

 Read up on the biggest unsolved mysteries surrounding the British royal family.